-- 7. It is the student's responsibility to discuss with their physician any changes in health status (i.e., pregnancy, injury, acute/chronic illness) to identify any restrictions that would limit their ability to participate in clinical responsibilities.
-Students must notify their Course Coordinator or Program Coordinator with any restrictions. - 8.
-Students who are readmitted to the program after a Leave of Absence or a Withdrawal must meet with the Program Coordinator to review their health record prior to the beginning of the semester.
+- 7. Any student with an illness or injury, which is an emergency, may seek emergency room treatment after they contact their primary care physician.
+The student's health insurance will be billed for any ED fees incurred.
+ED visits which are determined not to be an emergency will not be covered by insurance and will be charged to the student. - 8.
+It is the student's responsibility to discuss with their physician any changes in health status (i.e., pregnancy, injury, acute/chronic illness) to identify any restrictions that would limit their ability to participate in clinical responsibilities.
+Students must notify the Employee Health Department and the Program Coordinator with any restrictions. - 9.
+Students who are readmitted to the program after a Leave of Absence or a Withdrawal must meet with Employee Health to review their health record prior to the beginning of the semester.